openkim-hackathons/FreeEnergies__TD_000000000000_000/README.md

 # FreeEnergies__TD_000000000000_000

-Gibbs free energy of a crystal at constant temperature and pressure using Frenkel-Ladd Hamiltonian integration algorithm.
+Gibbs free energy per unit cell of a crystal at constant temperature and pressure using Frenkel-Ladd Hamiltonian integration algorithm.
 Computed through one equilibrium NPT simulation ('preFL') and one NONequilibrium NVT simulation ('FL').

 ## Example of usage
 ```python